ccieblogger/netraven/aidocs/development_logs/phase3.1-async-support-update.md

 2. Addition of performance tests for async features if required

 ## Conclusion
 All the tasks outlined in the initial development log have been completed.
 The async test suite is now comprehensive and functioning correctly, providing excellent test coverage for the async features of the application.
+All tests should be run within the container environment to ensure proper dependency resolution and environmental consistency.